Border: Airspace borders

 Airspace is the atmosphere located within a country's controlled international and maritime borders.
 All sovereign countries hold the right to regulate and protect air space under the international law of Air sovereignty.
 The horizontal boundaries of airspace are similar to the policies of "high seas" in maritime law.
 Airspace extends 12 nautical miles from the coast of a country and it holds responsibility for protecting its own airspace unless under NATO peacetime protection.
 With international agreement a country can assume the responsibility of protecting or controlling the atmosphere over International Airspaces such as the Pacific Ocean.
 The vertical boundaries of airspace are not officially set or regulated internationally.
 However, there is a general agreement of vertical airspace ending at the point of the Kármán line.
 The Kármán line is a peak point at the altitude of 62 mi (100 km) above the Earth's surface, setting a boundary between the atmosphere (airspace) and outer space (which is governed by space law).

 Frontier

 The frontier is a border that is open-ended to one side, identifying an expanding borderland to one side.

 This type of border can be fairly abstract and has been identified as a particular state of mind for human activity.
-As such frontiers have been applied to borderlands identifying and claiming them as terra nullius.
+As such frontiers have been applied to borderlands identifying and claiming them as terra nullius, such as Marie Byrd Land in West Antarctica, the only territory in Antarctica unclaimed by any sovereign nation.